IT-trials/IT-trials.github.io/_posts/2017-03-11-wake-on-lan-with-dhcp-utility.markdown

 ## Pitfalls

-  - Starting a build from windows no PXE boot will force the build to type REFRESH.
-Watch out for unwanted state restore and increased build time.
+  - Need use a computer on the VLAN or fancy switch config.